technofocus-pte/fbricaiinsightdepth/Lab guides/Use Case 05/Lab05.md

-# **Lab 05-Performing Sentiment analysis and Text translation with AI Skills in Microsoft Fabric**
+# **Use Case 05-Performing Sentiment analysis and Text translation with AI Skills in Microsoft Fabric**
 **Introduction**

 Azure AI services help developers and organizations rapidly create